 Youtube is still one of the main places people discover and enjoy the music they love.
 Youtube normalises music to around -13 LUFS so the ideal settings for your YouTube master would be -12 to -14 LUFS with the dynamic range reading on LEVELS not exceeding 9DR and with a safe true peak of -0.1dbTP.

 With over 100 million people using Spotify, it’s crucial to make sure your music is heard in its best light.
-Consider this, the loudest your music will ever be heard on Spotify is about -11 LUFS.
+Consider this, the loudest your music will ever be heard on Spotify is now about -14 LUFS (it used to be around -12 LUFS but in late May 207 Spotify quietly changed its loudness normalisation spec).
 So why submit a CD master or Club Master measuring -9LUFS when it’s just going to be turned down.
 It’s better to make good use of the opportunity to provide a more dynamic master.
-Lay off the limiter and go for a setting of around -11 to -13 LUFS with the dynamic range reading on LEVELS not exceeding 9DR and a true peak of -0.1dbTP.
+Lay off the limiter and go for a setting of around -13 to -15 LUFS with the dynamic range reading on LEVELS not exceeding 9DR and a true peak of -1 dBTP.